Every college-dweller has faced the problem of coming up with worthy dorm room storage ideas.

 Organize your belongings with this rolling IKEA tray

 Wyświetl ten post na Instagramie.

-IKEA’s Raskog rolling tray is the prime example of multi-purpose furniture.
+IKEA’s Raskog rolling cart is the prime example of multi-purpose furniture.
 With great capacity and portability, it’s a must-have on any “dorm room space saving ideas” list.
-Organize your books, makeup, kitchen or art supplies and have them within arm’s reach.
+Organize your books, makeup, kitchen, or art supplies and have them within arm’s reach.
 You can fill it up with anything that doesn’t belong anywhere else.

 Wyświetl ten post na Instagramie.

 Available in 3 colors you can match it to your decor.
 And be sure that after the college’s done, it will be just as useful in your first apartment.